-- □ In the Collaborative group, students are assigned content area instruction that incorporates the three modes of communication interpretation, collaboration and production. - □ In the Direct Instruction Group, the teacher leads a small group in targeted content area instruction, which includes scaffolds for English Language Development.
-Student composition of the small group is determined by various forms of data, including achievement on assessments, exit tickets, Lexile level and English Language Proficiency Level. - In the Independent Group, students work independently, utilizing technology-based instruction. iReady iReady is a web-based adaptive learning curriculum for Math and English that pinpoints scholar's needs down to the sub-skill level.
+pe pendent droup and the birect instruction droup to achieve specific learning targets.
+In the Collaborative group, students are assigned content area instruction that incorporates the three modes of communication - interpretation, collaboration and production.
+In the Direct Instruction Group, the teacher leads a small group in targeted content area instruction, which includes scaffolds for English Language Development.
+Student composition of the small group is determined by various forms of data, including achievement on assessments, exit tickets, Lexile level and English Language Proficiency Level.

+☐ In the Independent Group, students work independently, utilizing technology-based instruction.

+IReady - iReady is a web-based adaptive learning curriculum for Math and English that pinpoints a scholar's needs down to the sub-skill level.
 This program offers a rigorous learning experience that incorporates the Common Core Standards. iReady's program is administered in three steps.
-First, scholars take a diagnostic assessment to measure progress versus their baseline data.
-The adaptive iReady diagnostic assesses in five main Common Core areas: phonological awareness, phonics, high-frequency words, vocabulary and comprehension of literature and informational texts.
-The adaptive Math Diagnostic covers the main Common Core domains: Number and Operations, Algebra and Algebraic Thinking, Measurement and Data, and Geometry.
+First, scholars take a diagnostic assessment to gather baseline data and appropriately place students on an instructional path.
+The adaptive iReady diagnostic assesses English language arts in five main Common Core areas: phonological awareness, phonics, high-frequency words, vocabulary, and comprehension of literature and informational texts.
+The adaptive math diagnostic covers the main Common Core domains of Number and Operations, Algebra and Algebraic Thinking, Measurement and Data, and Geometry.

-After the initial assessment, scholars will experience differentiated instruction based on their needs.
-The instruction can be either teacher lead, which informs whole class and/or small groups, or the instruction is differentiated through independent on-line instruction.
-Finally, students' growth will be monitored throughout the year using the iReady Standards Mastery Checklists, and data from the mid-year and end of year Growth Report.
-In 2016-2017, IVEA implemented a structured schedule where scholars have the opportunity to work on I-ready and Achieve3000 in ELA, Math and History class during Targeted Group Structures.
-Students will spend a minimum of 50 minutes per week on iReady.
+After the initial assessment, scholars will experience differentiated instruction based on their demonstrated needs.
+The instruction can be either teacher lead, using I-ready data to inform whole class and/or small group instruction, or differentiated independent web-based instruction through the I-Ready platform.
+Finally, students' growth will be monitored throughout the year using the iReady Standards Mastery Checklists, data from the mid-year report, and via the end of year Growth Report.